Azure/azure-quickstart-templates/201-application-gateway-2vms-iis-ssl/README.md

 This template deploys an Application Gateway with WAF, end to end SSL and HTTP to HTTPS redirect on the IIS servers.
 It deploys two IIS servers into a new VNet.
 The certificates for the front end and back end connections can be different, to demonstrate the use of a public CA externally and an internal CA internally.

-## Solution overview and deployed resources

-This is an overview of the solution

 The following resources are deployed as part of the solution:

 + **Virtual Network**: A virtual network with two subnets, AppGatewaySubnet and WebSubnet.